1jdsteele/twill-qr-landing/README.md

 Now that this page has been created to his specifications, Leon can leave his clothing at viewings with the QR code so that people can find out more information about what he does without him there.

+Leon then gave me another (stretch) goal: a video gallery page.
+This was completed with dummy data and not directly connected to his main shop page so that users cannot easily navigate to it.
+The video gallery code has a template I created with directions so Leon can add videos and descriptions as he sees fit.

 ## Explanation of files in this repo

 The files in this repo are copies of some of the files that I created or files that I added to or made major deletions to.

-blog.liquid was the code that I deleted a whole bunch from and added a few classes and commented throughly to create the final blog page.
+blog.liquid was the code that I deleted a whole bunch from and added a few classes, some other code and commented thoroughly to create the final blog page.

 theme.scss.liquid contains the css that controls Leon's entire store.
 My additions start at the very bottom.

+page.highlights.liquid is connects the menu to the video gallery page.

+page.video-gallery.liquid was the stretch goal page, it displays videos and text.
+It has a template and directions for the owner to add more videos in the future.

 All subsequent files were not used in the end for this project.